Pogodno: History

-The neighbourhood survived the Second World War without major damages.
-While retreating from the city in 1945, German forces had destroyed all bridges and viaducts in the neighbourhood, connecting it to the Downtown.
-After the conflict, German population either left or was forced out from the city, and replaced by Polish settlers.
-In 1947, Neu Westend was renamed to Pogodno, and it 1950, it became one of the municipal neighbourhoods of Szczecin, also incorporating areas of Ackermannshöhe, Braunsfelde, Schönau.
-In 1960, it had a population of 30 030 people.
-It also became a namesake of the distinct of Pogodno, which included western side of the city, ruthly corresponding to the current district of the West.
-Both were disestablished in 1975.
-Pogodno because a municipal neighbourhood again in 1990.
+On 26 April 1945, during the Second World War, it was captured by the 2nd Shock Army of the 2nd Belorussian Front, a part of the Red Army of the Soviet Union.
+While retreating from the city in 1945, German forces destroyed all bridges and viaducts in the neighbourhood, connecting it to the Downtown, while the buildings survived without major damages.
+The city, including the neighbourhood, was placed under the Polish administration on 5 July 1945.
+The German population either left or was forced out from the city, and was replaced by Polish settlers.
+In 1947, Neu Westend was renamed to Pogodno, and it 1950, it became one of the subdivisions of the city district of Pogodno, named after the neighbourhood, also incorporating areas of Ackermannshöhe, Braunsfelde, Schönau.
+In 1960, it had a population of 30,030 people.
+It was administrated by an elected council, which was disbanded in 1976, a year after the city district was abolished.
+On 28 November 1990, the neighbourhood of Pogodno was established as one of the administrative subdivisions of the West district, being governed by an elected council.

-In 1946, at 66 Mickiewicza Street was opened the Trade Academy, a branch of the Poznań University of Economics and Business, and the first universal opened in the city post-war.
-In 1950, it became an independent institution, and renamed to the Higher School of Economics.
-In 1955, it was turned into the Faculty of Engineering and Transport Economics of the Szczecin University of Technology, and in 1985, again into the faculty of the University of Szczecin, later renamed to the Faculty of Economics and Management.
+In 1946, the Trade Academy was opened at 66 Mickiewicza Street, as a branch of the Poznań University of Economics and Business, and forming the first university opened in the city after the Second World War.
+In 1950, it became an independent institution, and was renamed to the Higher School of Economics.
+In 1955, it was transformed into the Faculty of Engineering and Transport Economics of the Szczecin University of Technology, and in 1985, again into the faculty of the University of Szczecin, later renamed to the Faculty of Economics and Management.
 In 2019, it became part of new Faculty of Economics, Finances, and Management.
+In 1995, the Higher School of Public Administration was founded at 1A Siemiradzkiego Street, and in 2000, the Faculty of Architecture of the Szczecin University of Technology was opened at 50 Żołnierska Street.